-with doing more with less, stimulating economic growth, keeping people safe, providing the needed infrastructure, managing precious resources, engaging your citizens, fiscal responsibility, and more.
-Your constituents hold you accountable.
-They want transparency in government, and honesty in their elected leaders.
+It’s not easy being a city leader today.
+You are tasked with stimulating economic growth, keeping people safe, providing the needed infrastructure, managing finite resources, engaging your citizens, being fiscally responsible, and more.
+Your constituents want transparency in government, and honest and accountable leaders.
 They want leaders who will solve their problems, and provide for a better future.

-But these skills can be taught – you can develop the qualities and capacities required for leading your city through change and challenging times.
+But these skills can be taught.
+You can develop the qualities and capacities required for leading your city through change and challenging times.

 July 29-31 – Course One: Personal Leadership Effectiveness

 August 26-28 – Course Two: Ethical and Collaborative Leadership

 - Measure your leadership competencies, and identify actions to improve your effectiveness.